Yossi/agent-stats-utils/README.md

 If -g is left out, it will either do all groups or error out.
 Whatever works.
 Any command that has text output can have that output redirected to email with the -m option.
 If you are redirecting to email, you can set a custom subject with -s.
 Default subject is the command name + the group name.
+Pass the -a option to have the output attached as a .txt file as well.

 Sometimes you find yourself needing to change how many ranks make it into the charts.
 By default this is 10 but you can change it to whatever with the -n option.